kibook/s1kd-tools/tools/s1kd-refs/README.md

 -i, --ignore-issue
 Always match the latest issue of an object found, regardless of the issue and language specified in the reference.

+-J &lt;ns=URL&gt;
+Registers an XML namespace prefix, which can then be used in the hotspot XPath expression (-j).
+Multiple namespaces can be registered by specifying this option multiple times.

+-j &lt;xpath&gt;
+Specify a custom XPath expression to use when matching hotspots (-H) in XML-based ICN formats.

 -l, --list
 Treat input (stdin or arguments) as lists of filenames of CSDB objects